gjwgit/rattleng/installers/README.md

 These two steps can also be repeated to **update** your installation.

-Set up a link to the binary to be able to run the `rattle` command from a terminal:
+Now set up a link to the binary to be able to run the `rattle` command from a terminal:

 ```bash